 3. Rich source of vitamins and minerals

-If you are looking for an alternative to cow’s milk, almond milk will be a healthy choice.
+If you want a lactose-free alternative to cow’s milk, almond milk will be a healthy choice.
 Almond milk is a rich source of essential vitamins and minerals like:

 - Vitamin A